-Deciding to Buy or Lease your Solar panels is a giant decision.
+When making the decision to switch over to solar energy many home and business owners are left with one big question: “Should I buy or lease my solar panels?”
 We know that it’s not a decision made lightly, so we wanted to walk through both options.
 While each option has different cases where each would be beneficial, if you dig into the facts and figures behind each option the answer becomes clear:

 Buying a solar system is more flexible, costs less in the long-term and provides more value to homeowners than leasing.